-The application for Fall 2018 admission to the doctoral program in English will open September 1, 2017, at englgradapps.rice.edu.
+The application deadline for Fall 2018 admission to the doctoral program in English has passed, and no additional applications will be accepted at this time.

 When applying, please do not mail hard copy documents.
 Applicants should upload unofficial transcripts and supporting documents to the online application system.
 After the application form is fully submitted, recommenders will be sent automated emails requesting that they complete an online evaluation and upload the letter of recommendation.